kanghuawu/MicroServices/db/cassandra.md

 #### Aggregate Key
 When you use the Valueless Column pattern, you may also need to employ the Aggregate Key pattern.

+### Design Differences Between RDBMS and Cassandra
+* No joins
+* No referential integrity
+* Denormalization
+* Query-first design
+* Designing for optimal storage
+* Sorting is a design decision

 # Reference and Resources